prio/prio.github.io/_posts/2013-11-11-clojure-scratchpad.md

 title: My Clojure Scratchpad
 ---

-When I want to do a quick calculation or perform a few one off commands that are beyond my bash knowledge I normally reach for Python.
-My work flow is
+When I want to do a quick calculation or perform a few one off commands that are beyond my bash knowledge I normally reach for Python. <!--excerpt--> My work flow is

     $ workon scratch
     $ ipython